merandagp/HIST5706-DevLogs/Paradata.md

 # *My Mechanicsville Memories*: Paradata
-Written by Meranda Gallupe-Paton
+Written by Meranda Gallupe-Paton, December 8, 2021

-Created for HIST5706: Digital History with Dr. Shawn Graham

-December 10, 2021

 ## Introduction
 Paradata is a peek behind the curtain of a digital history project.
 This document outlines the motivations for creation of *My Mechanicsville Memories*, the relevant theoretical frameworks, and addresses the decision-making processes that formed this project.